diegoiast/qutepart-cpp/README.md

 [Kate](http://kate-editor.org/) and Katepart (an editor component) is really cool software.
 The Kate authors and community have created, probably, the biggest set of highlighters and indenters for programming languages.

 * Qutepart uses Kate syntax highlighters (XML files) and themes.
-* Qutepart contains a port from Javascript to C++ of Kate indenters
+* Qutepart contains a port from Javascript to C++ of Kate indenters.
 * Qutepart doesn't contain Katepart code.

 Nothing is wrong with Katepart.
 Qutepart has been created to enable reusing highlighters and indenters in projects where a KDE dependency is not acceptable.